marginnoteapp/ohmymn-docs/guide/modules/autostyle.md

 When all three presets are enabled, if the excerpt is merged into a card, its color will follow the card.
 If it serves as a child node, and if it has any sibling card, it will follow the sibling card; if not, it will follow the parent card.
 :::

-2. Color follows card: Set the option below (MN Home Screen Settings) to `Merge In` to automatically change into color to the color of the card that the excerpt is drag-and-dropped and merged into when excerpting.
+2. Color follows card: Set the option below (MarginNote Home Screen Settings) to `Merge In` to automatically change into color to the color of the card that the excerpt is drag-and-dropped and merged into when excerpting.

     ![](https://testmnbbs.oss-cn-zhangjiakou.aliyuncs.com/pic20220804004454.png?x-oss-process=base_webp)